 Speaking to the media on Thursday, G V Prasad, co-chairman and managing director of Dr Reddy's said that his company was not working on remedesivir and that it was not talks with Gilead on the subject.
 DRL shares, however, shot up in morning trade on the BSE.

-The industry believes that owing to the pandemic, Indian may be allowed to obtain a compulsory license to make the patented drug here.
+The industry believes that owing to the pandemic, Indian companies may be allowed to obtain a compulsory license to make the patented drug here.

 The drug in question was originally developed for Ebola and is said to have significantly improved the condition of 36 critically ill Covid-19 patients out of 53 in a multi-country compassionate use programme.
 Gilead has said it will ramp up production to up to one million compassionate doses, even before approval.
 A compassionate use programme allows for drug or medicine that is under clinical trial or hasn't been approved yet, to be used for treating critically ill patients in the absence of alternative medication.